Sri Ramakrishna Math, Chennai: Origin

 In February 1897, Swami Vivekananda returned to Calcutta from the West.
-At Madras, on the request of his disciples to begin a permanent center, Swamiji had said, "I shall send you one who is more orthodox than the most orthodox Brahmins of South India and who is at the same time incomparable in performing worship, scriptural knowledge, and meditation on God."
+At Madras, on the request of his disciples to begin a permanent center, Swamiji had said, "I shall send you one who is more orthodox than the most orthodox Brahmins of South India and who is at the same time incomparable in performing worship, scriptural knowledge and meditation on God."
 He meant Swami Ramakrishnananda, who was sent in March 1897.

 Ice House, the First Monastery

 The Ice House, which is now called Vivekanandar Illam, used to be called Castle Kernan.
 It is a three-story building on the Triplicane beach that used to belong to a wealthy lawyer named Sri Biligiri Iyengar.
-It was there that Swami Vivekananda stayed on his return from the West, when he was given a historic reception by the citizens of Madras.
-Sri Iyengar, who was a good devotee, now placed the ground floor at the Swami's disposal.
+It is a place where Swami Vivekananda stayed on his return from the West and was given a historic reception by the citizens of Madras.
+Sri Iyengar, who was a devotee, now placed the ground floor at the Swami's disposal.
 Swami Ramakrishnananda moved to the Ice House and started his activities.
 He built a shrine for Sri Ramakrishna and worshiped there on a regular basis.
 While at the Ice House, Swami Ramakrishnananda started an orphanage for the destitute children, which has now grown into a large institution called Ramakrishna Mission Students Home, Mylapore.
-[1] The Ice House served as the first monastery of the Ramakrishna Movement in South India for a period of 9 years.
+The Ice House served as the first monastery of the Ramakrishna Movement in South India for a period of 9 years.

 Sri Ramakrishna Math in 1907

 Biligiri Iyengar, the owner of the Ice House, died in 1902.
 Owing to financial problems, the proprietors of the Ice House building decided to auction it in 1906.
 After the Ice House was sold out, Swami Ramakrishnananda shifted to an outhouse in the rear portion of the Ice House.
 He spent almost a year in that small room, until the new Math building was built at Mylapore on a piece of land donated by a devotee.
-The Swami moved into the new building on November 17, 1907.
+Then Swami moved into the new building on 17 November 1907.

 This Math building constructed by Swami Ramakrishnananda no longer exists.
-It was unfortunate that within two years after its construction, extensive cracks developed in the roof of the building.
-One of the cracks was above the Shrine Room, and when there was sudden rainfall one night, Swami Ramakrishnananda held an umbrella over the Master's photo in the Shrine the whole night.
+It was unfortunate that within two years of its construction, extensive cracks developed in the roof of the building.
+One of the cracks was above the Shrine Room, and due to a sudden rainfall one night, Swami Ramakrishnananda had to hold an umbrella over the Master's photo in the Shrine the whole night.

-Soon after Swami Ramakrishnananda left Madras and Swami Sharvananda took charge in 1912, this building was demolished, and the present two-storeyed building with a spacious front hall was constructed by 1917.
+Soon after Swami Ramakrishnananda left Madras and Swami Sharvananda took charge in 1912.
+This building was demolished and the present two-storeyed building with a spacious front hall was constructed by 1917.